kizitonwose/CountryPickerView/README.md

   func countryPickerView(_ countryPickerView: CountryPickerView, didShow viewController: CountryPickerViewController)
   ```

 **Note: If you already have a `Country` class or struct in your project then implementing the `didSelectCountry` delegate method can cause a compile error with a message saying that your conforming class does not comform to the `CountryPickerViewDelegate` protocol.
 This is because Xcode can't figure out which Country model to use in the method.
-The solution is to replace the `Country` in the method signature with the typealais `CPVCountry`, your delegate method should now look like this:**
+The solution is to replace the `Country` in the method signature with the typealias `CPVCountry`, your delegate method should now look like this:**

 ```swift
 func countryPickerView(_ countryPickerView: CountryPickerView, didSelectCountry country: CPVCountry)